Creousa enters from the audience’s right wing (stage left), moving slowly up to the stage. Ion addresses her as she walks.

 Kreousa

 Yes: Erichthonius.
-But being from an autochthonous, earth-born, line has been of very little use to me in the present. xxx
+But being born from one of the oldest autochthonous, earth-born, lines has been of very little use to me in the present.

 Ion